jdrakes21/Sports-Performance-Optimization-through-Machine-Learning-for-Injury-Prevention-and-Recovery-Analysis/README.md

 ### Interactive Plots
 All notebooks include hover-enabled Plotly graphs and filtering by session or feature group.

 ### 📎 Embedding Demos

-Interactive graphs have been integrated directly into the notebooks using `mpld3`, allowing you to explore data with hover-enabled tooltips and detailed insights.
+Interactive graphs are integrated into the `day_approach.ipynb` and `week_approach.ipynb` notebooks using `mpld3`, enabling hover-based insights on injury rates by training features.

-To access these:
+To access them:
-- Open any of the notebooks (`day_approach.ipynb`, `week_approach.ipynb`, `nfl_injury_analysis.ipynb`) in Google Colab or Jupyter.
+- Open the `day_approach.ipynb` or `week_approach.ipynb` notebooks in Google Colab or Jupyter Notebook.
-- Navigate to the visualization sections where the hover-enabled HTML charts are generated.
-- Run the cells — the output will display an interactive graph right within the notebook.
+- Locate the visualization sections near the end — the code will automatically generate and render interactive charts.
-- In Colab, you can also download the HTML version of the graph or save it directly to the repository's `docs/` folder by running the provided code blocks.
+- These include hoverable bars showing injury rate distributions across training loads, recovery, and exertion levels.
+- Charts are also saved as `.html` files in the `docs/` folder and can be opened in a browser directly.

+Note: The `nfl_injury_analysis.ipynb` notebook uses static plots for classification metrics but can be enhanced with Plotly or mpld3 if desired.

 No extra setup is required — just run and interact.